2020 Vault Rankings

 For decades, Paul, Weiss has valiantly defended the coffers and reputations of some of the world’s largest financial institutions and companies.
 Though perhaps best recognized for its courtroom dazzle, the firm’s prolific corporate and restructuring departments more than hold their own.
 The firm is also known for its expertise in telecom and entertainment law.

 Paul, Weiss, Rifkind, Wharton & Garrison dates to pre-WWI New York, where Samuel William Weiss and partners opened a practice to handle commercial law matters for other members of the local Jewish business community.
-Back then, Jewish attorneys struggled to find acceptance in Gentile firms, so many formed firms of their own.
-Weiss's son Louis took a different tack—after graduating from Columbia Law, he went into business with a classmate, John F. Wharton, who was a Protestant.
+Back then, Jewish attorneys struggled to find acceptance in Gentile firms.
+Weiss’ son Louis took a different approach and went into business with Columbia Law classmate John F. Wharton, who was a Protestant.
 It was one of the earliest instances of an American law firm where Jews and Gentiles worked as equals.
-Eventually Weiss & Wharton merged with the firm Louis' father had helped start.
+Eventually Weiss & Wharton merged with the firm Louis’ father had helped start.

 From its earliest days, Paul, Weiss was associated with progressive politics and civil rights.
-Well-known First Amendment lawyer Walter Pollak joined the firm in 1936, after having argued some of the infamous "Scottsboro Boys" trials (which inspired Harper Lee’s To Kill a Mockingbird) before the United States Supreme Court.
-Named partners Lloyd Garrison and Randolph Paul joined in the mid-1940s.
-Paul was a tax attorney who'd previously worked at the Treasury, and Garrison—the great-grandson of an abolitionist—stood up for clients like Arthur Miller, J. Robert Oppenheimer, and Langston Hughes during the McCarthy era.
+Well-known First Amendment lawyer Walter Pollak joined the firm in 1936, after having argued some of the infamous “Scottsboro Boys” trials before SCOTUS.
+Lloyd Garrison and Randolph Paul joined in the mid-1940s.
+Paul was a tax attorney who’d previously worked at the Treasury, and Garrison—the great-grandson of an abolitionist—stood up for clients like Arthur Miller, J. Robert Oppenheimer, and Langston Hughes during the McCarthy era.

 The last name partner to join the masthead was Judge Simon Rifkind, who came on board in 1950 after serving as a federal district court judge and working in the Roosevelt administration to craft New Deal legislation.
 He stayed with the firm until his death in 1995 and is credited with helping to establish the firm as a litigation powerhouse.

-Though smaller than many of its rivals, Paul, Weiss has increased in size, revenue, and profitability for the past decade.
-Its litigation department remains among the nation’s preeminent practices, playing a lead role in defending global banks during and after the financial crisis, and currently representing many of the world’s best-known companies in significant litigation and regulatory matters.
-Paul, Weiss also boasts a formidable corporate practice, with a top-notch M&A group and a private equity group handles deals and funds work for Apollo, one of the world’s most prolific buyout firms, among others.
+Paul, Weiss is home to one of the nation’s preeminent litigation departments, playing a lead role in defending global banks during and after the financial crisis and currently representing many of the world’s best-known companies in significant litigation and regulatory matters.
+Paul, Weiss also boasts a formidable corporate practice, with a top-notch M&A group and a private equity group that handles deals and funds work for Apollo, one of the world’s most prolific buyout firms, among others.
 Its bankruptcy department is also among the nation’s elite, advising some of the country’s largest distressed companies, investors, and creditor groups.

 1285 Avenue of the Americas